 Learning about and supporting different communities is something that Lancing pupils really enjoy getting involved in during their time at Lancing.

 Pupils can participate in community service in many different ways as part of their own timetable or by taking part in a wide range of College or House initiatives.
 The Lent Term is designated as Charities Term; this is when the whole school community actively thinks big, with creativity, and beyond the bounds of Lancing.

 Every other year, a group of Lancing pupils spend all of July in Malawi, working with our linked schools, hospitals’ and clinics, as well as spending time in local villages.

 About the Lancing Outreach Programme

-The Outreach Programme runs every Thursday for Sixth Form pupils.
+The Outreach Programme runs every Thursday for Fifth and Sixth Form pupils.

 Projects include work with the young and the elderly.
 Pupils assist with class activities in schools, mentoring pupils in subjects such as Maths, and they also support the elderly in a couple of Day centres in Worthing and Shoreham.
 A large group of pupils with special needs from Hillside School visits the college weekly, spending time with our pupils and working on environmental projects, as well as with the animals on the College Farm.

 The highlight of the year is the annual strawberry tea that is held at the College for all those elderly people who are visited regularly by the pupils.